AljoschaMeyer/pavo-bootstrap/README.md

     )
 ))
 # While tco *can* be applied here, it fails the syntactic criterion,
 # w is not the name of the function.
-Thus this is allowed (and should)
+Thus this is allowed to overflow
-# to cause a stack overflow.
+# the call stack.

 ((fn should-not-be-omega-either _ (
     let should-not-be-omega-either should-not-be-omega-either